GuzTech/fltk-plot/README.md

-# flplot-rs
+# fltk-plot
-An interactive plotting library for Rust
+An interactive plotting library for Rust, similar to Matlab